BYUCamachoLab/simphony/docs/source/dev/index.rst

       git push origin monte-carlo-simualations

-   * Enter your GitHub username and password (repeat contributors or advanced users can remove this step by connecting to GitHub with :ref:`SSH<set-up-and-configure-a-github-account>` .
+   * Enter your GitHub username and password (repeat contributors or advanced users can remove this step by connecting to GitHub with SSH).

    * Go to GitHub.
 The new branch will show up with a green Pull Request button.
 Make sure the title and message are clear, concise, and self- explanatory.
 Then click the button to submit it.

-  ..  * If your commit introduces a new feature or changes functionality, post on
-  ..    the `mailing list`_ to explain your changes.
-For bug fixes, documentation
-  ..    updates, etc., this is generally not necessary, though if you do not get
-  ..    any reaction, do feel free to ask for review.
-  ..
-FIXME: Update this section

 4. Review process: